jesusch10/project_transformers/dinosaurus_model_from_scratch/README.md

 |:-----------------------------:|:----------------------------------:|
 | **Figure 2**: Gradient clipping to To avoid exploding gradients | **Figure 3**: Sampling technique to generate characters |

-All implementations from scratch are contained in `rnn_lstm_blocks.py`:
-Implementing the forward passes for both the basic RNN and the LSTM:
+All implementations from scratch for the forward passes for both the basic RNN and the LSTM are contained in `rnn_lstm_blocks.py`, which is structured like this:
 - RNN blocks:
     - RNN Cell
     - RNN Forward Pass (forward propagation in batches)